setms/book/docs/requirements/digest.md

 ## Validation

-**Validation** confirms that you have the correct set of requirements information to enable developers to build a solution that satisfies the business objectives.
+**Validation** confirms that you have the correct set of requirements to enable developers to build a solution that satisfies the business objectives.

 Various studies suggest that errors introduced during requirements activities account for 40-50% of all defects found